Allergic Patients With Negative Allergy Test Results

 Are you using a nasal decongestant spray regularly on a daily basis like Afrin?
 If so, you may be suffering from rhinitis medicamentosa, otherwise known as afrin addiction.
 Read here to learn more about this condition and how it is treated.

 The other possibility is that you may have vasomotor rhinnitis (also known as non-allergic rhinitis) and not allergies.
 Vasomotor rhinnitis causes many of the same sort of symptoms as allergies, but is due to pollen and other "allergic" substances acting more as physical irritants rather than an immune response which is what allergies are caused by.
 If that is the case, medications such as patanse, astelin, and atrovent nasal sprays work the best along with saline flushes (video).
-Ponaris as well as Sinus Buster have also been found to be helpful.
+Ponaris as well as Sinus Plumber (which uses capsaicin) have also been found to be helpful.

 Another possiblity in up to 40% of patients with normal allergy test results is a condition called "Local Allergic Rhinitis."
 Read more about this condition here.